 Follow these guidelines for your safety and ours:

-- All visitors must wear a mask
+- All visitors and staff must wear a mask

 - Maintain social distance of 6′

 - No more than 2 people to a party